Nurcihan Ekinci

+Sport career

+Ekinci took the bronze medal at the 2021 European Para Taekwondo Championships held in Istanbul, Turkey.
+At the 9th World Para Taekwondo Championships, she became silver medalist.
+She won the gold medal at the 2022 European Taekwondo Championships in Manchester, United Kingdom.
+She won the silver medal at the 2023 European Para Championships in Rotterdam, Netherlands.

-Private life
+Personal life

 Nurcihan Ekinci, living in Tatvan of Bitlis Province, lost her left arm at a little age after she fell from high above.
 In 2013, she began with taekwondo motivated by her school teacher.
 She is a student at the Fırat University in Elazığ, Turkey.
 She is also a member of the Turkey national kickboxing team.

-Sports career

-Ekinci took the bronze medal at the 2021 European Para Taekwondo Championships held in Istanbul, Turkey.
-At the 9th World Para Taekwondo Championships, she became silver medalist.
-She won the gold medal at the 2022 European Taekwondo Championships in Manchester, United Kingdom.